ajndkr/lanarky/docs/learn/adapters/index.md

 - [LangChain](./langchain/index.md): build microservices using the
   [LangChain](https://www.langchain.com/)

-!!! note
+!!! note "Note from Author"

     The **Adapters API** is still in active development.
-We will add more adapters in the future.
+I will add more adapters in the future.